literaiiy/tiramisu/README.md

 If you are here and not me, how?
 How is that even possible?

-# About literaiiy
-Hello!
-I am literaiiy (styled lowercase), a high-school student in the San Francisco Bay Area.
-I am fascinated with technology, especially smartphones and other mobile devices, older personal and datacenter computer components, as well as circuit board electronics.
-I have years of experience in the Microsoft Office and Adobe Creative Cloud suites.

-literaiiy is a pseudonym I adopted in March of 2018, as an intentionally incorrectly spelt version of the word literally- although a word that has a simple definition, is also a word that most people cannot use correctly- a common word that has dulled due to overuse.

-Computers, statistics, and working with financial assets and spreadsheets are my passion, and I’m in love with a lot to do with them!
-You’ll see most of my posts relating to them, but occasionally another post will sneak past.
-Special thanks to Liechtenstein for letting me borrow their country code TLD.

 My main landing page is at literaiiy.me, where you can read more about me!